jazzypants1989/jessquery/README.md

 // EVERYTHING is optional.
 You can just pass a URL if you want.
 $("#otherSubmitButton").on("click", (event) => {
   $$("#bigForm").send({
-    event,
-    // Just pass in the event to prevent default submission
+    // Just pass in the event to prevent default submission event,
+    // If no URL, it will use the formaction attribute or any ancestor form's action that exists.
     url: "/api/cool-endpoint",
-    // Otherwise, it will use the formaction attribute or any parent form's action if it exists.
+    // If no body, the form's data would be used.
+If no form, the value/textContent would be used.
     body: { cool: "data" },
-    // Otherwise, the form's data would be used.
-If no form, the textContent would be used.
+    // POST is the default
     method: "PUT",
-    // POST is the default
+    // You still get all the extra event hooks and options.
     onWait: () => console.log("Waiting for the server to respond..."),
-    // You still get all the extra event hooks and options.
+    // And, of course, all the normal fetch options as well.
     headers: {
       "Cool-Header": "Cool-Value",
     },
-    // And, of course, all the normal fetch options as well.
   })
 })
 // (this will send multiple fetches ($$) though.
 No caching or batching... yet)